-Until Wednesday, 10th of July 2019 23:59, students can register as a MINGA mentor or mentee for the first matching round for the winter semester of 2019/20.
-The matching round will take place in the middle of July 2019.
+Until Sunday, 15th of September 2019 23:59, students can register as a MINGA mentor or mentee for the next matching round for the winter semester of 2019/20.
+The matching round will take place in the middle of September 2019.
 The links for the registration are available now and can be found below.

 Important: To join the program, you always apply for the semester the current call is about - applications from past semesters are not considered (this applies to both mentees and mentors)!

 MINGA is a great opportunity for students who would like to volunteer to be mentors!
 Mentors will make international contacts and friends, practice their foreign language skills and gain valuable cross-cultural communication skills.